ironcodev/locustjs-cache/README.md

 console.log(x); // undefined
 ```

-Conditional `getItem()` is useful when we have a parent/child relationship between our entities.
-We can get child entities from cache conditionally, say. if their parent is still in the cache or its properties matches we already have in our child.
+One usecase that conditional `getItem()` is useful is when we have a parent/child relationship.
+We can get child entities from cache conditionally.
+The condition in such scenario would be if their parent is still in the cache and its lastupdate prop matches the local parent we already have in our child.

 ### Example 4: conditional getItem, async